SashaCHU-st/Nasa/README.md

 Fully deployed: https://nasa-gyvq.vercel.app/

-This is a project I worked on to practice building a full stack application, using MongoDB, Express, React, NASA API.
+This is a project I worked on to practice building a full stack application, using MongoDB, Express, React,TypeScript, NASA API.

 There are still some bugs, which I am aware of, and from time to time, I try to fix them little by little.